[For Part 1, click the link at the right of the page]

-In spring of 1991 a friend at school told me about this touring festival that was coming to Toronto, the “Lollypop” fest or something.
+In spring of 1991 a friend at school told me about this touring festival – the “Lollypop” fest or something.
 He mentioned the bands, and when he said Jane’s Addiction was headlining, I was sold.
 I’d heard “Stop” and “Been Caught Stealing” and seen the videos on City Limits (Much Music’s late Friday night block of Alternative videos).
 This album was in the news also because the cover had been censored, and the band replaced it with this:

 As a point of civic duty, I picked up the album, white cover and all, cut out a picture of the original art from a Rolling Stone magazine, and scotch taped it to the cassette case; a real act of defiance, huh?
 At any rate Ritual remained jammed in my tape deck that summer, and for me represents the “calm before the storm” before the number 3 item on this list dropped and dropped big.